sb2nov/mac-setup/Python/pip.md

 # pip
-OS X comes with Python so there's a chance `pip` is already installed on your machine.
+macOS comes with Python so there's a chance `pip` is already installed on your machine.

 ## Installation
     $ curl https://bootstrap.pypa.io/get-pip.py > get-pip.py